collapsed-stacks/startups/questions/8022/how-can-shops-ask-customers-to-install-an-app-will-it-work.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-12-07
 - score: 1

-<p>If by install an app you mean a native one then you're wasting your time because customers won't want (or know how) to install your app.</p>
+If by install an app you mean a native one then you're wasting your time because customers won't want (or know how) to install your app.

-<p>Create an HTML5 app instead - you then have nothing to install.
-And QR codes to steer browsers to specific bills if needed so consumers don't need to type URLs.</p>
+Create an HTML5 app instead - you then have nothing to install.
+And QR codes to steer browsers to specific bills if needed so consumers don't need to type URLs.

 ## Answer 8668